-I’m an out and loud queer non-binary nudist hippie!
-I mainly talk about my opinions on a variety of topics, nudism, my writing and characters, video games, and sometimes sexuality.
-I also post a lot of selfies!
-I'm very open about all of my interests and I like to express it (much to everyone else's dismay).
+I’m an out and loud queer non-binary naked hippie!
+I mainly talk about my opinions on a variety of topics, my fandom interests, nudism, my writing and characters, and sometimes sexuality.
+I'm very open about all of my interests and I like to yap about 'em (much to everyone else's dismay).

-In that vein, I'm also a very vocal progressive!
+I'm also a vocal progressive!
 That means I commonly post about topics related to social justice and economic inequality.
 I believe that we need to work to elevate discriminated minorities so that everyone can achieve equal rights.
 Plus, I don't think someone's life should be tied to how much wealth they've accumulated.

 In the middle of August, I was finally able to participate in the World Naked Bike Ride in Chicago.
 I’d known about it for years, but until recently, I didn’t feel like I was in good enough physical (and mental) shape to be able to handle it.
 That all changed last year, ironically enough, starting with the global pandemic.

 The World Naked Bike Ride, also simply referred to as the “WNBR”, is an event that is held in cities globally to protest the use of fossil fuels and to promote body positivity.
 The idea is to use “human-powered transport” in order to promote the use of bicycles over the trend for cities to force car dependency.
 The inclusion of nudity is to show how vulnerable cyclists are in a world designed for cars.

 We took off at 8pm, a sea of naked bodies flooding out onto the streets.
 I stood on the side in order to put some distance between myself and the front before finally slotting myself into the flow of naked cyclists.
 As a nudist, I’m more than used to social nudity.
 However, this was the first time I’d be riding with such a large group of people.